ros-controls/ros2_controllers/joint_state_broadcaster/doc/userdoc.rst

 Hardware interface type
 -----------------------

-All available *joint state interfaces* are used by this broadcaster.
+All available *joint state interfaces* are used, or interfaces defined by the ``joints`` and ``interfaces`` parameters of both are not empty.
+In the latter case, resulting interfaces is a "matrix" of interfaces resulting from the cross-product of those two vectors.
+If some requested interfaces are missing, the controller will print a warning about that, but work for other interfaces.
+If none of the requested interface are not defined, the controller returns error on activation.

 Parameters
 ----------